openforcefield/standards/docs/standards/smirnoff.md

 ### `<GBSA>`

 !!! warning
-    The current release of ParmEd [can not transfer GBSA models produced by the Open Force Field Toolkit to other simulation packages](https://github.com/ParmEd/ParmEd/blob/3.2.0/parmed/openmm/topsystem.py#L148-L150).
+    The current release of ParmEd [can not transfer GBSA models produced by the OpenFF Toolkit to other simulation packages](https://github.com/ParmEd/ParmEd/blob/3.2.0/parmed/openmm/topsystem.py#L148-L150).
 These GBSA forces are currently only computable using OpenMM.

 Generalized-Born surface area (GBSA) implicit solvent parameters are optionally specified via a `<GBSA>...</GBSA>` using `<Atom>` tags with GBSA model specific attributes:
 ```XML